Trevor Lee (politician): 2025

 Lee was a co-sponsor on the 2025 HB81 bill that banned fluoride in public water systems.
-This law will make Utah the first state to ban fluoride in drinking water.
+This law made Utah the first state to ban fluoride in drinking water.
 The bill was opposed by the American Dental Association.
 Opponents of the bill noted that research has found that water fluoridation prevents about 25% of tooth decay, and warned that the bill may disproportionately affect low-income residents.

+2026

+Lee was the floor sponsor for SB153, "Election Amendments," which was signed into law on March 18, 2026.
+The bill made about 300,000 Utah voter registration records previously classified as private without a listed reason to be reclassified as public except for voters who met certain, strict "at-risk" qualifications.

+Lee was the primary sponsor of 15 other bills in the 2026 session, many of which targeted undocumented immigrants.
+This included bills that would have repealed the state's "driving privilege card" program for those who couldn't prove lawful presence (HB287) and required verification of lawful presence prior to receiving certain public health and welfare benefits (HB88).
+His stated goal was to convince more undocumented immigrants to "self-deport."
+None of these bills passed.

+Controversies

 Twitter account controversy

 In 2022, The Salt Lake Tribune reported that Lee was behind a Twitter account that promoted election and coronavirus conspiracy theories and attacked women and LGBTQ individuals.
 These events occurred after Lee had previously made transphobic comments and used a slur for transgender people on a Utah podcast, for which he had apologized and "erased it from [his] vocabulary."